RobertTate/learning-sessions/README.md

 ### Accountability

-Physically being in a room with other developers forces a focus that you can manufacture using willpower.
+Physically being in a room with other developers forces a focus that you cannot manufacture using willpower.

 ### Focus

 This is not a social club full of mindless chitchat.
 We're focused on learning from experts and seasoned professionals.
-If you want to talk, save it for the beginning and end sharing parts.
+If you want to talk, save it for 🌮 Taco Tuesday (or whatever social gathering you prefer).

 ### Professionalism